 At the same time, the cuisine here is suitable for all budgets.
 San Pedro lives on tourism and tourism lives in San Pedro.
 We invite you to love yourself with this amazing corner of the Chilean highlands.

 A little gem of Altiplano architecture, covering an area of no more than eight blocks, with adobe houses, dirt roads, and a beautiful 18th-century church painted in white.
 Its heart is located in the central square, an oasis where tamarugos, chañares, and carob trees grow, surrounded by the Municipal Building, the Church of San Pedro, and a variety of restaurants and tourist services.
 Other places of interest include the Cemetery, characteristic for its tombs decorated with paper flowers, and El Pueblo de Los Artesanos, a site that brings together various typical works from the Atacama region.

 Gustavo Le Paige Archaeological Museum:

-San Pedro de Atacama is famous for hosting one of the cleanest skies in the world, a condition given by its more than 330 clear nights, which allow to appreciate impressive star shows.
-There are several agencies that operate astronomical tours in the area, some only make a description of the stars and constellations to simple human eyes, while others, more sophisticated, have powerful telescopes that allow navigation through the cosmos.
+San Pedro de Atacama is famous for hosting one of the cleanest skies in the world, a condition is given by its more than 330 clear nights, which allow appreciating impressive star shows.
+Several agencies operate astronomical tours in the area, some only make a description of the stars and constellations to simple human eyes, while others, more sophisticated, have powerful telescopes that allow navigation through the cosmos.